emqx/emqx-docs/en_US/data-integration/rule-get-started.md

 ## View the Rules

 EMQX 5.0 introduced the Flows editor to provide a visualized view of the rules you created.
-Click **Data Integration** -> **Flows** to access it.
+Click **Integration** -> **Flows** to access it.
 The window shows that you have created two rules for all messages with topics following the "t/#" pattern: "rule_4xjx" publishes the messages and streams data into Kafka, and "rule_z97h" prints the messages to the console.

 ![Flows Editor](./assets/rules/flow-eidtor.png)